RajatMani35/RajatMani35/README.md

 - 👋 Hi, I’m @RajatMani
-- 👀 I’m interested in competitive coding
+- 👀 I’m interested in
-- 🌱 I’m currently learning DSA using C++
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him